-- E. Selection of Mediators.
+E. Selection of Mediators.
 Parties are encouraged to make their selection at or before the time of the Case Management Conference.
-Parties may utilize the on-line mediator search and submit their Mediator Selection Form (SDSC CIV-005) via e-mail within five court days of the Case Management Conference.
-If they are unable to make a selection, the case may be referred back to the court for the setting of a future hearing.
-If parties agree on a mediator and alternate and notify the court before the hearing, the hearing will be vacated. - F. Timing of Mediation and Trial Dates.
-Cases will be referred to mediation for up to one hundred and twenty days.
+If they are unable to make a selection, the case will be referred back to the court for the setting of a future hearing.
+If parties agree on a mediator and alternate and notify the court before the hearing, the hearing will be vacated.

+F. Timing of Mediation and Trial Dates.
+Cases will be referred to mediation for up to 120 days.
 At the time of the Case Management Conference, tentative trial dates will also be given.
 If the mediation has ended in non-agreement, the court will confirm the trial dates given.
 If parties request an extension of time for mediation, they must file a stipulation indicating the date of the future mediation session.
-Alternatively, they may contact the mediator to request an extension in thirty-day increments which will be subject to approval by the court.
-In all cases, a Reappointment of Mediator notice will be generated if the extension is approved. - G. Attendance at Mediation.
-All parties, their counsel and persons with full authority to settle the case must personally attend the mediation, unless excused by the court or the mediator for good cause.
+Alternatively, they may contact the mediator to request an extension in 30-day increments which will be subject to approval by the court.
+In all cases, a Reappointment of Mediator notice will be generated if the extension is approved.

+G. Attendance at Mediation.
+All parties, their counsel and persons with full authority to settle the case must personally attend the mediation, unless excused by the court for good cause.
 If any consent to settle is required for any reason, the party with the consent authority must be personally present at the mediation.

 (Adopted 2/28/2000; Rev. 1/1/2001; Renum.
 7/1/2001; Rev. 1/1/2003; Rev. 7/1/2003; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2013; Rev. 1/1/2014)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009)